Skip to main content

 Don’t store AA/AAA batteries in the headlamp

 It’s not a good idea to store AA or AAA batteries in your headlamp for an extended period since these can leak acid, destroying your headlamp’s circuitry.
+At most, leave batteries in your headlamp for trips lasting up to a few weeks.
+This is just another reason why it’s usually better to pay extra for a rechargeable headlamp.

 Don’t mix different types of battery